 You bank will send you a verification number by email or text to confirm that you want to set up Apple Pay.

 Now your card is stored on your Apple device within your Apple Wallet or on your Apple Watch.

 Just like your actual wallet, you can add multiple cards to your Apple Wallet, so you can pay with different cards on the same phone.

 Using Apply Pay for purchases

-When you come to pay, just use the touch ID on your phone
+When you come to pay, just use the touch ID or facial recognition on your phone

 Hold your iPhone close to the contactless reader